 Applicants are chosen by a computer-generated random drawing after submitting a simple application and photograph via an online system established by the State Department.
 The visas are distributed among six geographic regions, with a greater number of visas going to regions with lower rates of immigration, and with no visas going to nationals of countries sending more than 50,000 immigrants to the United States over the period of the past five years.
 No single country may receive more than seven percent of the available Diversity Visas in any one year.

-For DV-2018, natives of the following countries are NOT eligible to apply because the countries sent more than 50,000 immigrants to the United States in the previous five years:
+For DV-2023, natives of the following countries are NOT eligible to apply because the countries sent more than 50,000 immigrants to the United States in the previous five years:

-Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
+Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
 Persons born in Macau SAR and Taiwan are eligible.

 A “native” is a person born in a country, or entitled to be “charged to” the country under the rules of “alternate chargeability.”
 Under the rules of alternate chargeability, an alien applicant born in an ineligible country may “use”